Irshadmeer/INS-group/content/authors/qichen/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Alumni
+  - Grad Students
 ---

-satya is a good guy
+Qichen Wang ..